huaminghuangtw/Evergreen-Notes/Permanent-Notes/fame.md

 ---

-People can't ruin what they don't know.
+People can’t ruin what they don’t know.
 Privacy is power.
-Don't overshare.
+Don’t overshare.

 ---